mongodb/mongodbatlas-cloudformation-resources/cluster/README.md

 `NumShards` *(optional)* : Positive integer that specifies the number of shards to deploy for a sharded cluster.<br>
 `PitEnabled` *(optional)* : Flag that indicates if the cluster uses Point-in-Time backups.
 If set to true, providerBackupEnabled must also be set to true.<br>
 `ProviderSettings` *(required)* : Configuration for the provisioned servers on which MongoDB runs.<br>
+`ProviderBackupEnabled` *(optional)* : Applicable only for M10+ clusters.
+Set to true to enable Atlas Cloud Provider Snapshots backups for the cluster.
+Set to false to disable Cloud Provider Snapshots backups for the cluster.
+You cannot enable Cloud Provider Snapshots if you have an existing cluster in the project with continuous backups enabled.
+Note that you must set this value to true for NVMe clusters.
+The default value is false.<br>
 `ReplicationFactor` *(optional)* : ReplicationFactor is deprecated.
 Use replicationSpecs.<br>
 `ReplicationSpecs` *(optional)* : Configuration for cluster regions.<br>
 `ApiKeys` *(required)* : The private and public keys of the MongoDB Atlas organization or project.<br>